straightedge77/wdps2126/README.md

 ## Run

 To run the program, you can simply use the command below.
-The parameter `Keyname` is the name of page ID in WARC files such as `WARC_TREC_ID`. you need to declare the name of the page ID using this parameter.
+The parameter `Keyname` is the name of page ID in WARC files such as `WARC_TREC_ID`.
+You need to declare the name of the page ID using this parameter.
 Be aware that the result file will be renamed as `result.tsv`.

 ```
 sh run.sh /path/to/warc/file.warc.gz /path/to/result/ Keyname